sickozell/SickoCV/README.md

 - [wavetabler](#wavetabler)
 - [Credits](#credits)

-**Please donate**
+##**Please donate**
 The work necessary to develop these modules required many hours of work and many sleepless nights.
-Sickozell plugins are and will always remain free, but if you find the sickozell plugin useful, consider donating even just a coffee by following this [payPal](https://paypal.me/sickozell) link.
+Sickozell plugin is and will always remain free, but if you find it useful, consider donating even just a coffee by following this [payPal](https://paypal.me/sickozell) link.
 Thanks.

 ## Common modules behavior